keithgroup/mbGDML/docs/source/training.rst

 -----------------

 GDML is a kernel-based method which means the size of the training set influences both training and prediction time.
-For example, the figure below shows how the number of training structures impact various aspects of the (ethanol) ML potential model.
+For example, the figure below shows how the number of training structures impact various aspects of a (ethanol) ML potential model.
 Both kernel methods (sGDML and GAP-SOAP) typically outperform neural network potentials (ANI, DPMD, and PhysNet) but quickly become slower with more structures.
 It is common to only train mbGDML models on 1,000 structures, but including more data is certainly possible.